brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 65 bht.md

 ### John Gill:
-1. "As denying and ridiculing his deity, and divine sonship;"
-2. "mocking at, and burlesquing his offices, of prophet, priest, and king;"
+1. "As denying and ridiculing his deity, and divine sonship; mocking at, and burlesquing his offices, of prophet, priest, and king."
-3. "asserting him to be a mere man, and a very wicked one; a profane sinner, a glutton, and a winebibber;"
+2. "Asserting him to be a mere man, and a very wicked one; a profane sinner, a glutton, and a winebibber; a sabbath breaker, a blasphemer, and a seditious person."
+3. "And one that had a devil, or dealt with familiar spirits: and thus spake they against him; his person, office, and character."

 ### John Wesley:
+1. "Many other things blasphemously spake they against him."
-1. "They charged him with blasphemy, because he said he was the Son of God: but the evangelist fixes that charge on them, because he really was so."
+2. "They charged him with blasphemy, because he said he was the Son of God: but the evangelist fixes that charge on them, because he really was so."
-2. "They charged him with blasphemy, because he said he was the Son of God."
-3. "But the evangelist fixes that charge on them, because he really was so."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:23:13
+- Timestamp: 12-25-2023 21:00:52
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 91
-- BHT Commentary Usage: 28.81%
+- BHT Commentary Usage: 35.94%
-- BHT Quality Score: 0.627533810093729
+- BHT Quality Score: 0.6379012368990858
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (59):
+- ChatGPT injected words (64):
-	['a', 'accusations', 'accused', 'acknowledge', 'affirmed', 'and', 'as', 'at', 'being', 'belittled', 'blasphemy', 'but', 'claim', 'crucifixion', 'deity', 'denied', 'divine', 'due', 'during', 'encountered', 'gluttonous', 'god', 'he', 'him', 'his', 'hurled', 'identity', 'insults', 'ironically', 'jesus', 'king', 'man', 'mocking', 'multitude', 'nature', 'of', 'only', 'people', 'portrayed', 'priest', 'prophet', 'reality', 'reflection', 'refusal', 'ridicule', 'ridiculed', 'roles', 'served', 'sinful', 'son', 'sonship', 'stark', 'the', 'their', 'they', 'to', 'truth', 'unbelievers', 'words']
+	['a', 'accusations', 'accused', 'against', 'amounted', 'and', 'as', 'attacked', 'be', 'being', 'blasphemer', 'blasphemous', 'blasphemy', 'breaker', 'burlesquing', 'character', 'charges', 'claim', 'deity', 'denied', 'divine', 'during', 'faced', 'false', 'for', 'glutton', 'god', 'him', 'his', 'hurled', 'indeed', 'insults', 'it', 'jesus', 'king', 'man', 'mockery', 'mocking', 'numerous', 'of', 'office', 'opposed', 'person', 'priest', 'prophet', 'roles', 'sabbath', 'seditious', 'son', 'sonship', 'that', 'the', 'their', 'they', 'this', 'those', 'time', 'to', 'true', 'was', 'who', 'wicked', 'winebibber', 'yet']
-- ChatGPT injected words (significant words only) (42):
+- ChatGPT injected words (significant words only) (41):
-	['accusations', 'accused', 'acknowledge', 'affirmed', 'belittled', 'blasphemy', 'claim', 'crucifixion', 'deity', 'denied', 'divine', 'encountered', 'gluttonous', 'god', 'hurled', 'identity', 'insults', 'ironically', 'jesus', 'king', 'man', 'mocking', 'multitude', 'nature', 'people', 'portrayed', 'priest', 'prophet', 'reality', 'reflection', 'refusal', 'ridicule', 'ridiculed', 'roles', 'served', 'sinful', 'son', 'sonship', 'stark', 'truth', 'unbelievers', 'words']
+	['accusations', 'accused', 'amounted', 'attacked', 'blasphemer', 'blasphemous', 'blasphemy', 'breaker', 'burlesquing', 'character', 'charges', 'claim', 'deity', 'denied', 'divine', 'faced', 'false', 'glutton', 'god', 'hurled', 'insults', 'jesus', 'king', 'man', 'mockery', 'mocking', 'numerous', 'office', 'opposed', 'person', 'priest', 'prophet', 'roles', 'sabbath', 'seditious', 'son', 'sonship', 'time', 'true', 'wicked', 'winebibber']

 ### Logs
-- Attempt 1 BHT: In Luke 22:65, we see a glimpse of the many ways in which Jesus was mocked and ridiculed during his crucifixion.
-The comments made by those present were just a few examples of the unbelief and denial of Jesus' divine nature and his roles as a prophet, priest, and king.
-They accused him of being a mere man, a glutton, and a winebibber, seeking to diminish his authority and magnify their ridicule.
-However, what they failed to recognize was that their charge of blasphemy against Jesus actually revealed his true identity and divine sonship.
+- Attempt 1 BHT: During this time, as Jesus endured insults and mockery, those who opposed him hurled many derogatory remarks His way.
+They ridiculed His deity, denying His divine sonship.
+They even went so far as to mock and burlesque His roles as prophet, priest, and king.
+They accused Him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person.
+Their false accusations portrayed Him as a mere man, a profane sinner who dealt with familiar spirits.
+Their blasphemous words aimed to undermine His person, office, and character.
+However, in truth, it was they who were guilty of blasphemy, for Jesus was indeed the Son of God.
-- 🔄 Luke 22:65 (attempt 1, 93 words, 43.08% quotes quality score: 0.594030973639541, V2 normalized quality score: 11.1, commentator tiers 1-3: -3.36%, 0.0%, 103.36%)
+- 🔄 Luke 22:65 (attempt 1, 112 words, 32.91% quotes quality score: 0.5967233878792235, V2 normalized quality score: 11.19, commentator tiers 1-3: -3.71%, 0.0%, 103.71%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: During Jesus' crucifixion, he faced numerous acts of mockery and ridicule.
-People denounced his deity, ridiculed his offices as a prophet, priest, and king, and characterized him as a sinful, gluttonous man.
-They accused him of blasphemy for claiming to be the Son of God, but ironically, their accusations only confirmed his true identity.
-The insults hurled at Jesus were merely a glimpse of the unbelievers' denial of his divinity and failure to recognize the truth.
+- Attempt 2 BHT: During this time, as Jesus endured insults and mockery, those who opposed him blasphemed by denying his divine sonship and mocking his roles as prophet, priest, and king.
+They accused him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person.
+Their false accusations aimed to undermine his person, office, and character.
+However, in truth, it was they who were guilty of blasphemy, for Jesus was indeed the Son of God.
-- 🔄 Luke 22:65 (attempt 2, 76 words, 31.58% quotes quality score: 0.5650851434837993, V2 normalized quality score: 10.13, commentator tiers 1-3: -8.68%, 0.0%, 108.68%)
+- 🔄 Luke 22:65 (attempt 2, 79 words, 38.98% quotes quality score: 0.49769103521451813, V2 normalized quality score: 7.89, commentator tiers 1-3: -14.23%, 0.0%, 114.23%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: During Jesus' crucifixion, he encountered a multitude of insults and ridicule.
-People denied and ridiculed his deity and divine sonship, belittled his roles as a prophet, priest, and king, and portrayed him as a sinful and gluttonous man.
-They accused him of blasphemy due to his claim of being the Son of God, but ironically, their accusations only affirmed the truth of his divine nature.
-The mocking words hurled at Jesus served as a stark reflection of the unbelievers' refusal to acknowledge the reality of his identity.
+- Attempt 3 BHT: During this time, as Jesus faced insults and mockery, those who opposed him hurled numerous blasphemous charges against him.
+They denied his deity and divine sonship, mocking and burlesquing his roles as prophet, priest, and king.
+They accused him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person.
+They attacked his character, his office, and his claim to be the Son of God.
+Yet, it was their false accusations that amounted to true blasphemy, for Jesus was indeed the Son of God.
-- 🔄 Luke 22:65 (attempt 3, 87 words, 28.81% quotes quality score: 0.627533810093729, V2 normalized quality score: 12.21, commentator tiers 1-3: -0.81%, 0.0%, 100.81%)
+- 🔄 Luke 22:65 (attempt 3, 91 words, 35.94% quotes quality score: 0.6379012368990858, V2 normalized quality score: 12.56, commentator tiers 1-3: -2.45%, 0.0%, 102.45%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: During Jesus' crucifixion, he endured numerous insults and ridicule.
-People denied his deity, mocked his roles as a prophet, priest, and king, and labeled him as a sinful, gluttonous man.
-They accused him of blasphemy for proclaiming himself as the Son of God.
-Ironically, their accusations actually confirmed his true identity.
-The insults directed at Jesus demonstrated the refusal of unbelievers to recognize his divine nature and the profound truth of his claim as the Son of God.
+- Attempt 4 BHT: During this time, as Jesus faced insults and mockery, those who opposed him denied his deity and divine sonship, while mocking and ridiculing his roles as prophet, priest, and king.
+They accused him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person.
+These blasphemous statements were aimed at undermining his character, office, and claim to be the Son of God.
+However, it was their false accusations that constituted true blasphemy, as Jesus truly was the Son of God.
-- 🔄 Luke 22:65 (attempt 4, 78 words, 27.78% quotes quality score: 0.5694937175554212, V2 normalized quality score: 10.28, commentator tiers 1-3: -5.86%, 0.0%, 105.86%)
+- 🔄 Luke 22:65 (attempt 4, 87 words, 36.92% quotes quality score: 0.5074723820200137, V2 normalized quality score: 8.22, commentator tiers 1-3: -15.57%, 0.0%, 115.57%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: During Jesus' crucifixion, he faced intense mockery and ridicule.
-He was accused of denying his deity, ridiculed in his roles as a prophet, priest, and king, and labeled as a sinful glutton and winebibber.
-The people charged him with blasphemy for declaring himself as the Son of God.
-In an ironic twist, these accusations actually confirmed the truth of his divine sonship.
-The insults hurled at Jesus during this time serve as a reminder of the unbelievers' refusal to acknowledge his true identity.
-- 🔄 Luke 22:65 (attempt 5, 83 words, 31.15% quotes quality score: 0.4715380644770574, V2 normalized quality score: 7.02, commentator tiers 1-3: -17.55%, 0.0%, 117.55%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: During this time, as Jesus faced insults and mockery, those who opposed him denied his deity and divine sonship, ridiculing his roles as prophet, priest, and king.
+Accusing him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person, they aimed to undermine his character, office, and claim.
+However, Jesus was indeed the Son of God, making their false accusations the very blasphemy they falsely accused him of.
+- 🔄 Luke 22:65 (attempt 5, 76 words, 33.33% quotes quality score: 0.41141163824517046, V2 normalized quality score: 5.03, commentator tiers 1-3: -27.11%, 0.0%, 127.11%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 22:65 bht prompt v0.8 (87 words, 28.81% quotes)
+- ✅ Luke 22:65 bht prompt v0.8 (91 words, 35.94% quotes)
-- quality score: 0.627533810093729, V2 normalized quality score: 12.21, commentator tiers 1-3: -0.81%, 0.0%, 100.81%)
+- quality score: 0.6379012368990858, V2 normalized quality score: 12.56, commentator tiers 1-3: -2.45%, 0.0%, 102.45%)